Singapore Air asks pilots to volunteer for no-pay leave

 The carrier has no plans to make the scheme compulsory at this point and sees the situation as temporary, he said.

-Singapore Air (SIAL.SI), whose primary customers are business travellers, has been badly hit by a slowdown in corporate travel as major companies, mainly financial firms, cut costs.
+Singapore Air, whose primary customers are business travelers, has been badly hit by a slowdown in corporate travel as major companies, mainly financial firms, cut costs.

 The global airlines industry has been struggling to pass on the higher cost of fuels to customers as demand for business and leisure travel dwindled due to the global economic slowdown.